Max-Hutchings/Twitter-Clone/docs/Documentation.md

 - Enhanced UI/UX Design: Further refinement of the interface to enhance visual appeal and user engagement.
 - Notification System: Develop a system for user notifications and tagging from other users.
 - Add user following system that allows users to track peeps made by certain users.
 - OAuth 2.0 for easy sign-up and login.
-This will allow users to build user accounts through existing gmail accounts for quicker signup, increasing user signup.
+This will allow users to build user accounts through existing Gmail accounts for quicker signup, increasing user signup.

 By addressing these improvements, Chitter can further solidify its position as a leading social media platform, providing users with an engaging, secure, and intuitive experience.

 ## Why use a single-page application?
 ### Introduction
 A single-page application is a website that dynamically re-renders content to the current web page.
-In contrast, in multi-page applications, the web browser loads entirely new pages by fetching from a new url.
+In contrast, in multi-page applications, the web browser loads entirely new pages by fetching from a new URL.
 For example, a developer would have multiple HTML files for the site, and the web browser re-directs the user to each, depending on the link/URL inputted.

 Some examples of large single-page sites include Airbnb, Netflix and Google Maps.
 These are good examples because, to the user, it feels multi-page.
 For example, as the user clicks on different links, they go to different pages such as a signup or login page.
 The application is made to feel like it has many pages, but it uses Javascript behind the scenes to re-render the content making it feel like different pages.